QAQJESSICAQAQ/Pic10C_Final_Project_Shooting_Game/README.md

 # Pic10C_Final_Project_Shooting_Game
-Original purpose: implementing a oreo game using qt
+Original purpose: implementing a oreo game using qt didn't realizeing that it requires 3d techniques since the different parts of the oreo are overlapping.

 [Oreoo repository (failed)](https://github.com/QAQJESSICAQAQ/Pic10C_Final-Project/edit/master/README.md)

-NOW CHANGES DUE TO LACK OF SKILLS---IMPLEMENTING A PLANE SHOOTING GAME
+NOW CHANGED DUE TO LACK OF SKILLS---IMPLEMENTING A PLANE SHOOTING GAME
+note: it is an attempt to code the structure of the game, which doesn't contain any colorful images.
+After the foundatemtals are done, I would start to implement the pictures.

-## Getting Started
+## Getting Started  (plan)

-Watching qt tutorials (knowledge needed to implement the game)

-* Openning new windows

-* QPix

 DAY 1 Project Starts